 Why Do We Cut Dogs’ Tails Off?

+With the question, “why do dogs have tails?” having been examined in detail, it’s time to take a look at this practice.
 Cutting off dogs’ tails is also called docking.
 It is a traditional practice that used to be very popular but you don’t see it carried out so often these days.
 It was used mainly for hunting breeds.
 This was due to fears that their tails could get caught up in branches and brambles as they were running through the brush.
 Getting caught in a bush would obviously stop the dog from doing their job and could also cause an injury.

 Some recent research has backed this up to a certain extent.
 A study in the UK found that dogs who swished their tail over a wide angle and dogs who did not have docked tails, were more likely to suffer a tail injury.